hareko/php-merge-xml/README.md

 The following files are included:

-1. *mergexml.php* - the MergeXML class; requires PHP 5.2+
+1. *mergexml.php* - the MergeXML class; requires PHP 5.2+;
-2. *example.html* - client-side to select the xml files and display result
+2. *example.html* - client-side to select the xml files and display result;
-3. *example.php* - server-side to receive & pass the xml data and return result
+3. *example.php* - server-side to receive & pass the xml data and return result;
-4. *test1.xml, test2.xml* - test data for the example
+4. *test1.xml, test2.xml* - test data for the example.
-5. *packxml.php* - PackXML utility class to compress the XML string

 The MergeXML is realized also in JavaScript (see [github.com]).